 Any nominated activity/initiative should have taken place within the 3 years prior to nomination.

 Local governments may have taken part in a programme partnership or set of activities in relation to a conflict situation, which dates back much longer than 3 years.
 This would not affect their eligibility for the Peace Prize, provided the activities for which it is now nominated relate to the most recent 3 years.

 The initiatives to be considered for the award of the Peace Prize must be free of any political partisanship, i.e. they must in no way directly promote the cause of any specific political party or political view.

 Scope of the Peace Prize

-The general scope for the Prize relates to activities and initiatives that support conflict prevention, peace-building, post-conflict reconstruction and reconciliation.
+The general scope for the Prize relates to activities and initiatives that support conflict prevention, peace-building, post-conflict reconstruction and reconciliation in fragile contexts/areas.
 The Prize will be focused on activities where:

 - There is an armed conflict in or close to the area of the initiative, whether or not formally recognized as a war situation, which:

 - is more severe than short-term civil disorder or state of insecurity due (e.g.) to criminality, and

 - involves the actuality or threat of major loss of life or destruction of property (whether public or private), and/or the deliberate hostile targeting of places or items of cultural or religious heritage, and/or

 - leads to (or may lead to) significant population movements or disruption in consequence;